Kolo Touré: Wigan Athletic

-On 29 November 2022, Wigan Athletic appointed Touré as first team manager on a three and a half-year deal.
+On 29 November 2022, Wigan Athletic appointed Touré as first team manager on a three-and-a-half-year deal.
 On 2 January 2023, Touré's team lost their third consecutive game by the scoreline of 4–1, and dropped to last place in the Championship as a result.
 Toure was sacked by Wigan on 26 January 2023, with the club bottom of the Championship and failing to win any of his nine games in charge.

+Manchester City

+On 15 July 2025, after having spent a period as an assistant coach at Manchester City's Elite Development Squad, Touré was appointed as an assistant coach to Pep Guardiola for the men's team.

 Personal life

+Touré was born in Bouaké, Ivory Coast.

 He is the older brother of Ibrahim Touré and Yaya Touré.
 Ibrahim died of cancer in 2014, aged 28.
 They also have a sister, Belinda.

 Touré is a Muslim and observes fasting during the Islamic month of Ramadan, stating that "It doesn't affect me physically.
 It makes me stronger.
 You can do it when you believe so strongly in something.
 A normal human can be without water for much longer than one day."

 Touré is married to Awo.
 As of 2011, they had a son and a daughter.
 His son, Yassine, is also pursuing a football career, having signed a two-year scholarship with Leicester City in December 2021.